Mailar Mallanna Temple: Vijayanagara architecture

 Architectural temples were an important part of Vijayanagara society.
-Sacred temples incorporated a range of regional architectural traditions that reflected those of Southern Deccan (see also Deccan Architecture) where the capital was located; this was often called a "unitary style" However, temples became increasingly ornate over time, including moldings, bricks and walled complexes built within gopuras or massive towered gates.
+Sacred temples incorporated a range of regional architectural traditions that reflected those of Southern Deccan (see also Deccan Architecture) where the capital was located; this was often called a "unitary style".
+However, temples became increasingly ornate over time, including moldings, bricks and walled complexes built within gopuras or massive towered gates.

-Mailar Mallanna Temple in relation to Grace Harris's Concepts of Individual Self and Person
+Mailar Mallanna Temple in relation to Grace Harris's concepts of individual self and person

-Individual is defined as stuff, matter and is physically touchable (Harris 1989).
+Individual is defined as stuff, matter and is physically touchable.
 An example of Individual when it comes to the Temple is Khandoba.
 Khandoba could be seen as an individual because it was he the individual who killed Malla and Mani.
-Self is established by experience as the key concept along with memory and continuity (Harris 1989).
+Self is established by experience as the key concept along with memory and continuity.
 Malla is an example of self, because before he passes he offers his white horse to Khandoba.
 Malla looked back at his experience and what he had done, such as causing chaos.
 Looking back upon his negative actions made him to decide to offer Khandoba his white horse.
 This act of offering his white horse was a sign of repentance.
 Malla offered his white horse in order for his spirit to be remembered and welcomed in the temple.
-Person is defined as one's relationship to others (Harris 1989).
+Person is defined as one's relationship to others.
 An example of self would be Shiva's part in the representation of the temple because he is the god people reach to in order to feel protected.
 To the people, Shiva represents the gods and is looked up upon to protect and keep the evil away.
-There are concepts which combine two of Harris's ideas.
-In my opinion, Shiva as the person could also be combined with Shiva as a self because Shiva is a spiritual experience/memory, but he can also be the a person because of the influential role he plays in people's relationship to him.
-He has a relationship to the people as their protector.
+There are concepts which combine two of Harris' ideas.
 Multiple factors of this legend indicate that there is the possibility that all of the concepts Individual, Self, and Person can be applied to at least most of the concepts behind the temple.